Djphoenix719/FVTT-PF2EToolbox/README.md

 All scaled NPCs are placed in a folder according to their level, which is nested in a folder of your choice.

+### Quick Roller
+A very basic quick roller.
+Has all the NPC data available in tables with clickable entries.
+Highlights the row corresponding to the level of the selected token(s).

+Right clicking will roll 2x the value, even for the d20 rolls.
+If you have a token selected the chat card will display its name.

+Found in the journals tab.

 ### Token Setup
 If you name all your token images in the below manner, it can smartly map token names for a specified folder automatically.